AmanSawhney/Javascript-The-Basics/README.md

 Well most are just explainations for the methods, for me to look back on.
 The practice headers are where I copied what my instructor on Udemy wrote.
 The challendge headers are for when I write the code myself.

 ##How are you running this outside of a web browser?
 I wanted the ability to look back on my work.
-Therefore, instead of working in the console, I am using Rhino and runing my javascript in terminal.
+Therefore, instead of working in the console of a web browser, I am using Rhino and runing my javascript in terminal.